 The answer is to automate strategically, using Unit Testing and UI automation tools.
-Focused automation of critical flows, using well-structured functions, to automate alongside manual testing to get the most out of both test disciplines.
-This will give the best balance of investment in resources and clear results delivered.
-Building automated tests which don’t rely on data helps, because when the data is changed, it won’t mean that you have to constantly change your tests.
+This involves focused automation of critical flows, using well-structured functions, to automate alongside manual testing to get the most out of both test disciplines.
+Automating strategically in this way will give the best balance of investment in resources and clear results delivered.
+Building automated tests which don’t rely on data also helps.
+This is because when the data is changed, it won’t mean that you have to constantly change your tests.

-Tools change and innovation can help make this process easier, so stay in touch with what is happening, or invite a consultancy to review what you’re doing and how.
-Their feedback may help you make some positive change.
+Tools continually change and new innovations can help make this process easier.
+For this reason it’s important to stay in touch with what is happening.
+Consider inviting a consultancy to review what you’re doing and how.
+Their feedback may help you to make some positive change.

-Test packs must be regularly reviewed to remove duplicates, prioritise, review coverage at regular intervals.
+Test packs must be regularly reviewed to remove duplicates, as well as prioritising, and reviewing coverage at regular intervals.
 Regular reviews are also required to identify candidate scenarios for automation where appropriate to optimise test efficiency.

-Don’t be afraid to approach others, external to your business to get this feedback where necessary / relevant.
+Don’t be afraid to approach others, that may be external to your business to get this feedback where it is necessary or relevant.

 Continuously Measure and Improve

 To maintain clear communication, all teams must have access to this data in a meaningful way.
-Many places collect data in many different ways, but what is key with data is how it is reported – it is essential there is a single version of the truth – to enable everyone to identify the insights and actions to continually improve.
+Many places collect data in many different ways, but what is key with data is how it is reported.
+It is essential that there is a single version of the truth to enable everyone to identify the insights and actions to continually improve.

 Get expert help!